bdusell/rougescore/README.md

 ROUGE is a suite of evaluation metrics for automatic text summarization.
 In ROUGE, a "peer" summary produced by a machine summarization system is compared against one or more hand-written "model" summaries and then assigned a score from 0 to 1.
-This score is the F-meausure of recall vs. precision, and the evaluator can adjust a parameter α to control whether this score favors recall (does the peer summary contain all of the information in the model summaries?) or precision (does the peer summary contain *only* information in the model
+This score is the F-measure of recall vs. precision, and the evaluator can adjust a parameter α to control whether this score favors recall (does the peer summary contain all of the information in the model summaries?) or precision (does the peer summary contain *only* information in the model